jononovo/Agent-16-250414/README/DOCUMENTATION.md

    - Base node UI component that provides enhanced functionality
    - Used by all node UI implementations
    - Provides settings drawer and standardized node structure
+   - Acts as a composition wrapper rather than a base class
+   - Changes only affect nodes explicitly using DefaultNode as a wrapper

 2. **client/src/components/nodes/common/NodeHoverMenu.tsx**
    - Provides a hover menu for node actions like duplicate, delete, settings